 There are various types of Dutch work permits (e.g. for intra-company transfers and trainees).
-It depends on the specific facts and circumstances which type of work permit can be applied for.
 For some non-EEA nationals a single application for a combined permit for work and stay (GVVA procedure) needs to be applied for in case they plan to work and stay in the Netherlands for at least three months.
-This procedure does not always apply; a number of exceptions exist.
+This procedure however is not always applicable as a number of exceptions exist.
 If the GVVA procedure does not apply, a separate MVV visa and residence permit should be applied for in addition to the work permit.

 For a non-EEA national assigned to a Dutch entity within the same group, the intra-company work permit procedure for key personnel might be applicable.
 The worldwide turnover of the group needs to be at least 50 million.
-Furthermore, the employee must be in the possession of at least a bachelor's degree, have a management or key position and earn a gross monthly salary of at least EUR 4,669.92 (including holiday pay, figure 2017).
+Furthermore, the employee must be in the possession of at least a bachelor's degree, have a management or key position and earn a gross monthly salary of at least EUR 4,404 (EUR 4,765.32 including holiday pay, figure 2018).